Bridging the gap between traditional teachers and technology

 less open to incorporating technology

-Teachers can only see the end results of student work, but it doesn't provide deeper insights.
+Mandarin teachers can only see the end results of student work, but it doesn't provide deeper insights

 The quizzes students do at the end of each book from the digital library can't solve teachers' primary need to understand student thinking